antoniosql/easy_batchai_pytorch/00_doc/ml_practitioner_doc.md

 As we are not using Horovod, we have set the maxNodes to 1.

 The `persistCluster` parameter can be `True` or `False`.
 When this is set to `False` the script will spin up the cluster (approx 5mins), run the job and resize the cluster to 0.
 If you intend to iterate on a model (e.g. change learning rate or momentum) then we would recommend setting `persistCluster` to `True` - this will keep the cluster up after your first job submission and will reduce the latency of further submissions because there is no need to spin up compute resources.

-__REMEMBER: You should pause the cluster (i.e. resize to 0) when you have finished.
-We have created a 02_PauseCluster.ps1, which does exactly that__
+However, you should remember to pause the cluster (i.e. resize to 0) when you have finished.
+We have created a 02_PauseCluster.ps1, which does exactly that.

 The job.json file contains the parameters for the job: